jbremer/cuckoo-salt/README.md

 ## Before running

-- Known bug with the pip.installed state.
-See issue #5
-- vmcloak_generate.sh needs an Office key
+- vmcloak needs an Office key to be set in pillar.
-- Set pillar values
+- Pillar value for hosts network interface needs to be set in pillar to the correct value.

 ## Usage